 Travels from New York, USA

-Siddhartha Mukherjee's speaking fee falls within range: $75,000 and above (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Siddhartha Mukherjee's speaking fee falls within range: Over $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Pulitzer Prize-Winning Author and Oncologist